colin-heffernan/HeffOS-Nix-Flake/modules/nixos/services/README.md

 - `mpd.nix` contains the module to control the Music Player Daemon (MPD)
   - This module is currently deprecated, and I am only porting it to bring over my old configuration
 - `nix-gc.nix` contains the module to control Nix automatic garbage collection
-- `pipewire.nix` contains the module to control PipeWire
 - `polkit.nix` contains the module to control Polkit